 The airport has also Prague Airport Shuttle service, which costs the price as taxis.

 Here’s advice; never change your money in the airports.
-Change it in the exchange offices, which have licence or in banks.
+Change it in the exchange offices, which have licensed or in banks.
 The best way not to be cheated?
 Use ATM-s.
 Have your bank card, which you can use abroad, go to the machine and take as much as you need for the next few days.
-The ATM will give the money in kronas, so you don’t need to change it any more.
+The ATM will give the money in kronas, so you don’t need to change it anymore.